 Provenance: J.G.
 Brooker Collection.
 Ex.
 “Clarendon” Collection, pt.
 II, Captain Vivian Hewitt Collection.

-*THIS MEDAL WAS STOLEN WHILE IN TRANSIT* May 2016
+*THIS MEDAL WAS STOLEN WHILE IN TRANSIT WITH TNT TO THE CARIBBEAN* May 2016

 If you are offered this item or see it advertised for sale please contact me or the police*